Horse64/core.horse64.org/docs/Modules, Packages, Imports.md

 explicitly import `mymodule.neighbor` anywhere.

-This is because **any import of a module also processes all the ones in the same folder,** allowing easy use of [extending types](/docs/OOP.md#extend-types) like in the example above.
-However, anything in deeper subfolders or outside of the folder won't be pulled in.
+This is because **any import of a module also processes all the ones in the same directory,** allowing easy use of [extending types](/docs/OOP.md#extend-types) like in the example above.
+However, anything in deeper subdirectories or outside of the directory won't be pulled in.

 Folder init module files
 ------------------------

-As a special case, when a code file has the same name as the surrounding folder e.g. named `mymodule`, it sort of "represents" the functions of that folder module.
+As a special case, when a code file has the same name as the surrounding directory e.g. named `mymodule`, it sort of "represents" the functions of that module directory.

 See here, an example: